 Blogs by worldsteel experts and by guest bloggers.
 The blogs cover a wide variety of issues affecting the steel industry.
 We hope you will find this section useful and look forward to hearing from you.

-worldsteel Director General Edwin Basson reflects on the two main challenges the steel industry will need to address in 2019.
+worldsteel Director General Edwin Basson outlines what he sees as the two key challenges for the steel industry in the new decade.

 Back from Madrid, worldsteel Director Andrew Purvis reflects on the outcome of COP25 and the remaining sticking points.

 The questions from our stakeholders are becoming more frequent and more specific.
 Are we ready to answer to those questions?
 Soo Jung Kim explains the actions we are taking to address the industry's key topics.

 Our Head of Construction Coalitions Terrence Busuttil provides four reasons why steel has its place in the transition toward net zero energy buildings.

 While at COP25 in Madrid, worldsteel Director Andrew Purvis takes time out to discuss our three phase approach to reduce global CO2 intensity.